 In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Seattle Pacific University.

-Room and board at Seattle Pacific University is $14,409 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Seattle Pacific University's on-campus cafeterias and dining facilities.
-Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
-The cost of a mean plan, or board-only, is $7,902.
+Room and board at Seattle Pacific University is $15,498 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the Seattle Pacific University's on-campus cafeterias and dining facilities.
+Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of board-only is $7,902.

-Keep in mind, there could also be other costs associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges have resources so that those with financial need to get help covering these fees.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Most colleges offer ways for students who may struggle to participate because of cost can get help covering these costs.

-The total cost of transportation in college can really vary.
+The total cost of getting around in college can really vary.
 Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your transportation budget.
+Do you own a car, or will you need to use public transportation?
+All of these questions can make a big difference in your transportation budget.
 Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can also have a big effect on your transportation budget.
+Where are a college is located can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in an urban area can be pricey, but there may be more trains, busses or low-cost flight options to actually get to school.
-Seattle Pacific Universityis located in a urban setting in Washington.
+On the other hand getting around in a city can be expensive, but cities may offer more buses, trains or low-cost flight options to actually get to school.
+Seattle Pacific Universityis located in a city in Washington.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for Seattle Pacific University.
+Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to Seattle Pacific University.